bluefeet/Starch/README.pod

 =head1 DESCRIPTION

-This module provides a generic interface to managing the storage of session state information and is often refered to as the "manager" in this documentation.
+This module provides a generic interface to managing the storage of session state information and is often referred to as the "manager" in this documentation.
 Among other uses this module is a great fit for making HTTP requests stateful by pairing this module with HTTP cookies.